lawrancej/CompilerDesign/textbook/03-parsing.md

 ### What is a syntax error?

 	Syntax of a language is the rule that determines what is allowed in that language.
 It specifies how a program can be written using statements, loops and functions etc. This rule also applies to how different types of such loops, statements and functions are constructed.
 Basically, syntax of a programming language is a vocabulary of that language.
 A syntatically correct program can be sucessfully compiled and interpreted to a machine language.
-A syntatically incorrect program cannot be compiled and they are supposed to have syntax errors.
+Therefore, a syntatically incorrect program cannot be compiled and they are supposed to have syntax errors.
 Syntax errors are errors in the structure of the language.
 When writing a program, if syntax of the language is not followed, the program will have syntax error.

 	For e.g, in java programming language, semicolon(;) is required at the end of every statement.
 If semicolon is not typed after every statement in java, you will get a syntax error while trying to compile your program.
 Let's see this in the real statement in java.
 Let's say, a programmer wants to display "Hello World!" in his monitor using java programming language.

 	System.out.println("Hello Word!");